 Christian Life Communities

-At Fordham University, our Christian Learning Communities (CLC) are built upon the three pillars of faith, community, and mission, and are a great way to nourish your faith, form lasting friendships, and live out the gospel values!
+Christian Life Communities (CLC) are small groups that meet weekly to cultivate spirituality in an intentional setting.
+They are built upon the three pillars of faith, community, and mission, and are a great way to nourish your faith, form lasting friendships, and live out the gospel values!

 Faith: CLC is a strong foundation of faith, a way of "finding God in all things."
 Groups focus on Scripture, prayer, song, meditation, and just about any life and faith topics they want to explore.